rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 With these summaries available in both sets, we're now ready to select the most predictive of these as our model features!

-We'll use just our training set for this, leaving Jeremy's data alone until our model is ready to test.
+We'll use just our training set for this, leaving Jeremy's data aside until our model is ready to test.

 <br>
 ##### Feature Selection